 Once the infestation seems to have uprooted, you can wash off the boric acid with a wet rag.

 Another natural remedy to kill cockroaches is using baking soda and sugar mix for cockroaches to feed on.

-Cockroaches do not have any gastrointestinal mechanism to release gas; therefore, eating baking soda and then drinking water after it creates gas, thus causing death.
+Cockroaches do not have any gastrointestinal mechanism to release gas; therefore, eating baking soda and drinking water after it creates gas, thus causing death.

 How To Use Baking Soda

-- You must mix equal parts of sugar to equal amounts of soda and leave it on unusable plates or lids of old containers in places that are not easily reachable, like behind wardrobes, under sinks, under refrigerators.
+- You must mix equal parts of sugar to equal amounts of soda and leave it on unusable plates or lids of old containers in places that are not easily reachable, like behind wardrobes, under sinks, and under refrigerators.

 - If possible, mix yeast with the mixture and let the roaches get lured to eat it.

 - Once they eat the mixture, they go near water sources and die due to the explosion of its stomach.

 Borax is an efficient cockroach killer; it is inexpensive and easy to use.

 The arrangement of the killing of cockroaches with borax is not entirely the best-planned killing as it leaves a lot of mess behind.